Art-Sells/Arells/Build-Notes.md

 - Make "ArellsStore" Code Private.
 - Delete all YouTube branched links
 ##### Send 5 day week notifications (5 more days)
 - Hello, we are less than 5 days away from launch and I'm happy to announce that Arells 1.0 is complete and ready to launch December 17th (Pacific Standard Time).
-In order to prepare for launch day, inform on which wallet to download and which network to connect to, to prepare (We're in the process of creating a how-to-sell step-by-step process to help guide you, your buyers and sellers on how to buy and sell Art on Arells [this which will include a guide on how to set up your Coinbase Wallet & Account]...
+In order to prepare for launch day, inform on which wallet to download and which network to connect to, to prepare (We're in the process of creating a how-to-sell step-by-step process to help guide you, your buyers and sellers on how to buy and sell Art on Arells [this which will include a guide on how to set up your Coinbase Wallet & Account]) (In the future, we're going to release our own Arells App (so you won't have to use Coinbase or other 3rd party Wallers to make the buying/selling process 10x easier for you and your buyers/sellers)...

-We couldn't be more excited to help you financially as an artist.
-Once we launch, full marketing will begin by reaching out to influencers, buyers, etc so all we ask once we launch is for you to keep creating art.
-Do not stop, do not quit, do not ever give up as an artists because we will not give up on you!
+Once we launch, full marketing will begin by reaching out to influencers, buyers, etc so all we ask once we launch is for you to keep creating art!

-So long as you continue creating art on Arells, we will not stop promoting you.
+Do not stop, do not quit!
+So long as you continue creating art, we will not stop promoting you.

-5 more days till launch day...
+5 more days till launch day.
 I'll be here if you have any questions.

 #### If Time Allows:
 - Try/Catch Apollo Connection Error...